-18th century counterpoint, 17th-28th century form analysis, chromatic harmony integrated with analysis and basic composition techniques.
-Prerequisite: MUTH 1232.
+Chromatic harmony integrated with analysis and basic composition techniques.
+The course also includes intensive work in aural skills and sightsinging.
+Prerequisite: MUTH 1322.
 May not be taken out of sequence.

 MUTH 3181, 3281, 4181, 4281, 4381 Special Topics

 Directed study in a specialized area of Music Theory.
 A minimum of 30 clock hours of independent study or project development is required for each hour of credit.
 Topics and projects are selected based on student career interest and need.
 Prerequisite: permission of the instructor.